 The student will be able to follow the advanced modules on cognitive psychology and psycho- and neurolinguistics in the minor Brain and Cognition.

+For the timetables of your lectures, workgroups, and exams, select your study programme.
 Always keep an eye on Blackboard and check with your course coordinator for potential changes.

 Mode of instuction